-The first year is made up of two key areas:
+The first year is made up of two external examinations:

-Principles and Applications of Science (externally assessed) Students will develop an understanding of the key concepts in Biology, Chemistry and Physics, which build on those covered in KS4 Science and will learn to apply these concepts to vocational contexts and situations
+Unit 1: Principles and Applications of Science (externally assessed) Students will develop an understanding of the key concepts in Biology, Chemistry and Physics, which build on those covered in KS4 Science and will learn to apply these concepts to vocational contexts and situations.

-Practical Scientific Procedures and Techniques (internally assessed) Students will carry out a range of quantitative laboratory techniques, calibration, chromatography, calorimetry and laboratory safety, which are relevant to the chemical and life science industries.
+Unit 3: Practical Scientific Procedures and Techniques (internally assessed) Students will carry out a range of quantitative laboratory techniques, calibration, chromatography, calorimetry and laboratory safety, which are relevant to the chemical and life science industries.